Past Events May 29-June 1, 2024

 Redefining College: The New Face of College Students

 As nearly three quarters of students enrolled in higher education are considered “nontraditional,” it’s time to cover that group in a more nuanced way.
 As the new majority, many of these students left school for a short or extended period of time without graduating and now face competing priorities while pursuing higher education.
-Journalists, experts and administrators discuss how college can better serve adult and returning learners.
+Journalists, experts and administrators discuss how colleges can better serve adult and returning learners.

 Missing Men on Campuses: Answering the Gender Gap